clbarnes/bct/README.md

-# unofficial-bct
+# bct

-*An unofficial github repository for the Brain Connectivity Toolbox*
+*A github repository for the Brain Connectivity Toolbox*

 The Brain Connectivity Toolbox ([brain-connectivity-toolbox.net](http://www.brain-connectivity-toolbox.net/))